A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Computational experiments

-Figure \ref{Fig-return} is split from July 20th where the left part reflects the normal condition and the right part reflects the disrupting period.
-As for the railway traveler, daily quantity is between 15,000 to 20,000 before the disruption, which decreases during disruption by about 10,000.
-As for the returned users, there are rare users returning on normal day except for July 4th, 11th and 18th.
-On those days, trains suffered long-last delayed due to the heavy rainfall according to the report.
-However, the quantity of returned is abnormally large on July 20th and 21th when the disruption just happened.
-In the beginning of disruption, less-informed passengers accumulated in the station hall waiting for the service, but finally returned.
-From then on, the total arrived users decreased and the returned quantity dropped to a lower level.
-Accordingly, after a railway hub fails, the upstream hub would suffer over-saturated passenger demand, and an emergency response is necessary for the helpless passengers who have not been informed and finally stranded in the railway station.
+Figure \ref{Fig-return} is split from July 20th where the left part reflects the normal condition and the right part reflects the disruption period.
+As for the railway travelers, their daily quantity was between 15,000 to 20,000 before the disruption, which decreased during the disruption by about 10,000.
+There was only a small proportion of users who gave up and returned without boarding a train (referred to as ``returned'' hereafter) on normal day except July 4th, 11th and 18th.
+On those days, trains suffered long-last delays due to the heavy rainfall \citep{Weather_Xian} but the downstream Zhengzhou Station was still functioning.
+However, after the downstream Zhengzhou Station failed, the upstream Xi'an Station began to suffer from over-saturated passengers, who might not been timely informed about the emergency and stranded in the railway station.
+They finally returned to the city without boarding.
 The detailed consequences resulting from the unexpected disruption on July 20th have been discussed in Appendix \ref{App-2.2}, which addresses the issues of prolonged waiting times in Figure \ref{Fig-waiting} and overcrowding within the train stations in Figure \ref{Fig-instation}.